jsuria/digital-assets/README.md

 # Digital Assets Registry #
 Frontend application using Wordpress Graphql endpoints

+## DISCLAIMER
-DISCLAIMER: Currently for research and reference purposes only.
+Currently for research and reference purposes only.